List of Suicidal Tendencies band members: 1996–present

 After "about a year" away, Suicidal Tendencies reformed with a new lineup including Infectious Grooves members Dean Pleasants on lead guitar, Josh Paul on bass and Brooks Wackerman on drums, who joined returning members Mike Muir and Mike Clark.
 This incarnation remained stable for several years, releasing Freedumb, Free Your Soul and Save My Mind, and tracks on several compilations.
 In early 2001, Wackerman left to pursue other projects and was replaced by Ron Bruner.
 Around a year later, Paul also left the band, with Bruner's brother Steve "Thundercat" Bruner taking his place.
 Also in 2002, David Hidalgo Jr. began sharing drum duties with Bruner, with both members performing at various points over the coming years.
 In October 2008, Eric Moore took over as the band's full-time drummer.

 In 2011, Thundercat left Suicidal Tendencies to focus on his solo career.
 He was replaced by Tim "Rawbiz" Williams.
-The following June, longtime rhythm guitarist Mike Clark also left to reform No Mercy under the new name Waking the Dead.
+The following June, longtime rhythm guitarist Mike Clark also left to reform No Mercy under the new name Waking the Dead, having previously sat out show due to a head injury.
 He was replaced by Nico Santora, who completed work on the band's next studio album 13.
 Shortly after its release, in March 2014 it was announced that former Mars Volta drummer Thomas Pridgen had replaced Moore.
 In August that year, the band announced that bassist Williams had died.
 The following month, Pridgen left after just six months with the group to join Chiodos, with Moore returning in his place.
 Michael Morgan temporarily took over as the band's bassist when they resumed touring in the fall of 2014.

 In February 2016, Suicidal Tendencies underwent two more lineup changes – Roberto "Ra" Díaz took over on bass, while former Slayer drummer Dave Lombardo replaced Moore.
 In May, Santora was replaced by Jeff Pogan, who debuted on World Gone Mad later that year.
 After the EP Get Your Fight On! and another album, Still Cyco Punk After All These Years, Pogan left and was replaced by former Dillinger Escape Plan guitarist Ben Weinman.
+During 2021, Díaz and Lombardo were replaced in the band's touring lineup by Tye Trujillo and Brandon Pertzborn, respectively.
+In April 2023, Pertzborn was replaced by Greyson Nekrutman, who himself made way for former Slipknot drummer Jay Weinberg the following March.